 A mallet finger injury occurs when the finger is bent with such force that it becomes difficult to straighten.
 In this type of injury, the tendon and sometimes the bone are damaged and must be repaired.
 Mallet finger is typically treated with either a splint or surgery.

 The olecranon bursa is the name of the fluid-filled sac that lies between the tip of the elbow and loose skin.
 Bursitis is the condition that results if the olecranon bursa becomes inflamed or infected.
 Bursitis causes pain, fluid buildup, and in some cases restriction of motion.
 Treatments range from elbow pads and ice to splits, antibiotics, and surgery.

 Normally the fingers made smooth continuous motions when closing or opening.
-However, Trigger finger cause the digits to catch and then suddenly snap forward in an abrupt movement.
+However, Trigger finger causes the digits to catch and then suddenly snap forward in an abrupt movement.
 The pain and discomfort caused by this condition is typically relieved by medications, injections, or surgery.